system76/docs/_articles/switch-from-macos-to-popos.md

 ![activities-overview](/images/pop-os-screenshots/activities-pop-os.png)

-In macOS you use multi-touch gestures, or hold down CTRL+[up arrow] or [down arrow], to launch "Mission Control" and CTRL+[left arrow] or [right arrow] are used to navigate between workspaces.
+macOS uses multi-touch gestures, or CTRL+[up arrow] or [down arrow], to launch "Mission Control" and CTRL+[left arrow] or [right arrow] are used to navigate between workspaces.

-In Pop!\_OS you press the SUPER key to enter "Overview" and show all workspaces.
-You can also use CTRL+SUPER+[up arrow] or [down arrow] to navigate between workspaces.
+In Pop!\_OS users press the SUPER key to enter "Overview" and show all workspaces.
+They can also use CTRL+SUPER+[up arrow] or [down arrow] to navigate between workspaces.

 [Return to Table of Contents](#Contents)